-Most larger colleges and universities are their own little self contained worlds, with on-campus housing, libraries, health centers, entertainment centers, cafeterias, food courts, shopping facilities, stores, computer labs, churches and counselors readily accessible to students.
+Most larger colleges and universities are their own little self-contained ecosystems, with on-campus housing, libraries, health centers, entertainment centers, cafeterias, food courts, shopping facilities, stores, computer labs, churches and counselors readily accessible to students.

-Academic counselors are also available for students who are seeking career guidance, academic guidance, or just need to some to talk to.
+Academic counselors are also available for students who are seeking a career or academic guidance.
+Some colleges also offer free psychology counselors in the event that you are suffering from anxiety, depression, or just need a professional to talk with.